crossplane/crossplane/design/design-doc-composition-functions.md

 To address these issues, we added support for 'Composition Functions' in Crossplane v1.11.
 Functions are an alpha feature and are off by default.
-This document is an iteration on (and supersedes) the [previous design document][alpha-design] based on what we've learned during since the feature was launched.
+This document is an iteration on (and supersedes) the [previous design document][alpha-design] based on what we've learned since the feature was launched.

 ## Goals